Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Challenges with Backdoor Attacks in SFL

-\textbf{Limited knowledge:} In non-IID scenarios, a primary challenge arises from the attacker's lack of knowledge of the dataset distribution across clients.
-Unlike IID scenarios where a centralized understanding of the dataset facilitated manipulation, non-IID scenarios involve decentralized and diverse data distributions.
-This results in three issues: (1) Direct backdoor strategies can cause significant performance degradation on benign samples, leading to the rejection of the global model.
-(2) The variability in data distributions increases the difference between local and global models, making malicious models more detectable.
-(3) Averaging poisoned models with the global model degrades its performance on the primary task, as shown in Figure \ref{corrupt_forggeting}, where accuracy drops significantly when a poisoned model is aggregated.

-\textbf{Control variate:} In SFL, control variate (denoted as $c_i$) is used to correct the client drift and align local models with the global model.
+Performing a backdoor attack in SFL presents the following challenges. \textbf{\one~Limited knowledge.} In non-IID scenarios, a primary challenge arises from the attacker's lack of knowledge of the dataset distribution across clients.
+Unlike IID scenarios, where a centralized understanding of the dataset facilitates manipulation, non-IID scenarios involve decentralized and diverse data distributions.
+This results in three issues: (1) Direct backdoor strategies can cause significant performance degradation on benign samples, leading to the rejection of the global model; (2) The variability in data distributions increases the difference between local and global models, making malicious models more detectable; (3) Averaging poisoned models with the global model degrades its performance on the primary task, as shown in Figure \ref{corrupt_forggeting}, where accuracy drops significantly when a poisoned model is aggregated. \textbf{\two~Control variate.} In SFL, control variate (denoted as $c_i$) is used to correct the client drift and align local models with the global model.
 If attackers strictly follow protocols and use the $c_i$) to correct their malicious models during the triggering planting process, the effectiveness of the attack can be reduced.
-Conversely, if an attacker chooses to manipulate the $c_i$ inappropriately, introducing a malicious $c$ to the server, it could lead to a potential corruption of the global model.

-\textbf{Backdoor catastrophic forgetting:} Catastrophic forgetting~\cite{kirkpatrick2017catastrophic} occurs when neural networks forget previously learned tasks upon learning new ones.
-This can cause backdoors to lose effectiveness over time, as demonstrated by Wang et al. \cite{wang2020backdoor}.
+Conversely, if an attacker chooses to manipulate the $c_i$ inappropriately, introducing a malicious $c$ to the server, it could lead to a potential corruption of the global model. \textbf{\three~Backdoor catastrophic forgetting.} Catastrophic forgetting~\cite{kirkpatrick2017catastrophic} occurs when neural networks forget previously learned tasks upon learning new ones.
+This can cause backdoors to lose effectiveness over time~\cite{wang2020backdoor}.
 If attackers stop uploading malicious updates, the backdoor function may eventually be erased by benign updates.
 As shown in Figure \ref{corrupt_forggeting}, the accuracy of backdoor tasks declines sharply over time, with the backdoor function vanishing around round 65.
-Although various methods \cite{zhang2022neurotoxin}\cite{alam2023perdoor}\cite{dai2023chameleon}\cite{wen2022anticipate} have been proposed to address this issue, none have proven effective in SFL.
+Although various methods \cite{zhang2022neurotoxin,alam2023perdoor,dai2023chameleon,wen2022anticipate} have been proposed to address this issue, none have proven effective in SFL.